About the Speaker:

 Dave deBronkart is known on the internet as e-Patient Dave.
-He is an advocate for the e-patient movement where the E is for; engaged, empowered, equipped, enabled, educated, etc. The e-patient movement as he states, are patients who really take responsibility for having an active role in their health and their care and they seek out doctors and nurses who welcome that.
+He is an advocate for the e-patient movement where the E is for; engaged, empowered, equipped, enabled, educated, etc. The e-patient movement as he states is patients who take responsibility for having an active role in their health and their care and they seek out doctors and nurses who welcome that.

 Becoming an e-Patient

-It's funny, in the 1960 presidential election, John F. Kennedy was running and the reporter asked him how did you become a war hero and he said it was involuntary they sank my boat.
-That's what happened with me, I found out I was almost dead of stage four cancer and in the process of helping my doctors and nurses saved my life, I was actively involved and then after that I discovered that the way I had acted was called being an e-patient.
+It’s funny, in the 1960 presidential election, John F. Kennedy was running and the reporter asked him how did you become a war hero and he said it was involuntary they sank my boat.
+That’s what happened with me, I found out I was almost dead of stage four cancer, and in the process of helping my doctors and nurses save my life, I was actively involved and then after that, I discovered that the way I had acted was called being an e-patient.
 Turns out my doctor Danny Sands is one of the pioneers of that movement.

-It's funny because so many doctors today say patients should stay off the internet because there's no guarantee of quality of what's out there.
-Dr. Sands took the opposite position, there's no guarantee of what's out there so I'll recommend something.
+It’s funny because so many doctors today say patients should stay off the internet because there’s no guarantee of the quality of what’s out there.
+Dr. Sands took the opposite position, there’s no guarantee of what’s out there so I’ll recommend something.
 Some people think that patient empowerment is about overthrowing medical expertise.
-To the contrary Dr. Sands and I both look at it as how do we use his expertise in today's world, instead of trying to hold back the tide.
+On the contrary, Dr. Sands and I both look at it as how do we use his expertise in today’s world, instead of trying to hold back the tide.

 Patient Engagement and the Internet